laurarnichols/CrossSectionCalculations/Notes/ProblemThoughts/HRelease.md

 ### Energy split up by Huang-Rhys factor
 The choice of using the Huang-Rhys factor as a weight to split the energy into all of the modes, while well-motivated in the theory, is somewhat arbitrary.
 It guarantees that the modes most-coupled to the movement of the hydrogen dominate, which is the main effect that we wanted to capture.

+Another potential idea is splitting up the total energy-transfer rate by $P_j$, which comes from running the LSF code with a single mode enabled.

 ## Questions

 ### Final-state wave function